exonum/exonum-doc/src/advanced/node-management.md

 # Node management

-Exonum nodes can be controlled via RPC implemented as REST API.
-Managing endpoints are handled by Exonum Core and mainly are purposed to receive information about the current node and blockchain states.
+Exonum nodes can be controlled using RPC implemented via REST API.
+Managing endpoints are handled by Exonum Core and are mainly purposed to receive information about the current node and blockchain states.

 ## Types